Depression is something almost all of us deal with, and it absolutely sucks.

 People are willing to spend good money just to have others write for them.

-Just like I do, there are many people that will hire you to write simple articles for their websites.
+Just like I do, there are many people who will hire you to write simple articles for their websites.

 I have paid anywhere from $10 – $100 per article, so I know there is a lot of money to be made.